WMD-group/PyTASER/README.md

 # Contributing

 ***The library is currently undergoing some final changes before it is finalised.*** However, once it is completed, we would greatly appreciate any contributions in the form of a pull request.
-Additionally, any test cases performed with PyTASER would be welcomed.
+Additionally, any test cases/example spectra performed with PyTASER would be welcomed.

 Future topics we'd like to build on: